 In order to sustain their burden, generally DSS must show at a hearing of the matter that a parent has permanently neglected the child.
 Permanent Neglect occurs where a parent substantially and continuously or repeatedly fails to maintain contact with or plan for the future of the child although physically and financially able to do so, notwithstanding DSS’s diligent efforts to encourage and strengthen the parental relationship.

 Does the Filing of a Termination of Parental Rights Petition Automatically Mean That My Parental Rights Will Be Terminated?

 No. A parent has the right to a hearing on the matter where she can present evidence and even testify on her own behalf to refute any claims against her made by the County (DSS).
 Even where the Court finds permanent neglect, it is possible for the Court to suspend judgment in these matters thereby allowing the parent more time to demonstrate to the Court that she has remedied the situation that brought the family to Court.

 What Happens if My Parental Rights Are Terminated?

 Where the Court orders the termination of a parent’s rights, then legally the person is no longer considered to be the parent of the child and the child will be freed for adoption.
 Sadly, the parent will no longer have the right to have contact with the child or to have any control over the child’s future.

 Do I Have the Right to Counsel?

 Yes.
-Normally, a respondent is already represented at the time a TPR Petition is filed, however if she is not then she should be advised of her right to counsel at her first appearance in Court.
-If she is unable to afford an attorney, one will be provided to her free of charge by the Assigned Counsel Program.
+Normally, a respondent is already represented at the time a TPR Petition is filed, however if they are not then they should be advised of her right to counsel at their first appearance in Court.
+If the respondent is unable to afford an attorney, one will be provided free of charge by the Assigned Counsel Program.